suyinwb/World_Weather_Analysis/README.md

 # World Weather Analysis

 How might we provide real-time suggestions for our client's ideal hotels?
-Your first task was to define what you meant by "ideal."
-So, over the course of the conversation, you narrowed that to hotels that were:
+My first task was to define what it meant by "ideal."
+So, over the course of the conversation, I narrowed that to hotels that were:
 * within a given range of latitude and longitude
 * provided the right kind of weather for the client